Sturlen/elderberry-inn-icons/readme.md

 # Elderberry Inn Icons
 These icons are designed by [Anaislalovi](https://www.instagram.com/anaislalovi/) for [Elderberry Inn](https://www.elderberry-inn.com/), a 5e virtual tabletop application.

 The Original icons from their page, https://www.elderberry-inn.com/icons, are only available as a tff icon font.
 I've converted them into SVGs and labeled them for easier use.
+Used the method described in [barrd.dev's blog](https://barrd.dev/article/convert-all-glyphs-of-a-font-to-individual-svg-files/)

 Icons files under /icons use `currentColor` as fill, while /white-icons use `white` to be easier to see on this page.